jmgandarias/industrial_informatics/docs/mqtt/getting_started/part2_testing_mosquitto_terminal.md

 ---
-title: "Part 2: Testing Mosquitto from the terminal"
+title: "2.
+Testing Mosquitto from the terminal"
 description: You will test Mosquitto in your local PC using the terminal
 ---